Digital-SC: Digital Semantic Communication with Adaptive Network Split and Learned Non-Linear Quantization: Introduction

-A typical scenario of semantic communications is the cooperative inference by devices and edge servers \cite{JankowskiMikolaj0Wireless,2020BottleNet,2019Improving}.
+A typical scenario of semantic communications is the cooperative inference by devices and edge servers \cite{9653664,9830752}.
 As shown in Fig. \ref{fig:system}, the device with limited computing power extracts task-specific semantic features from the raw data using deep learning (DL) algorithms, and transmits them to the edge server via the wireless channels.
 Then, the edge server with powerful computing capability analyses the received semantic information to complete the inference task.
-Semantic communication systems have been proposed for different types of data sources, including image \cite{JankowskiMikolaj0Wireless,2020BottleNet,2019Improving}, text \cite{2021Deep} and speech signals \cite{2021Semantic}.
-To improve the adaptability to different signal-to-noise (SNR) ratios, the attention mechanism has been incorporated to assign weights to the features according to their importance levels and the channel conditions \cite{9438648}.
+Semantic communication systems have been proposed for different types of data sources, including image \cite{JankowskiMikolaj0Wireless,2020BottleNet,2019Improving}, text \cite{2021Deep,9955525,10118965} and speech signals \cite{2021Semantic,9953316}.
+In order to enhance its ability to adjust to various signal-to-noise ratios (SNR), the attention mechanism has been incorporated to assign weights to the features based on their significance and the channel conditions \cite{9438648}.